Authentic Lessons for 21st Century Learning

 The last component of the H-chart requires students to build some type of synthesis from the two different texts.
 This should go beyond basic compare and contrast.
 Students should analyze both texts to construct their own understanding of immigration within this time period.

 If time allows, ask students to share their H-Charts with the class.
-Since the readings were jigsawed, this will allow the class to hear different historical perspectives and also form a cohesive understanding of the poem.
+Since the readings were jigsawed, this will enable the class to hear different historical perspectives and also form a cohesive understanding of the poem.

 Evaluate